Aider vs Continue

 About Aider

-Aider is an open-source AI pair-programming tool that works in your terminal to edit code in local Git repositories using large language models.
+Aider is an open-source AI coding assistant that enables pair-programming with various LLMs directly in your terminal, managing code edits in your local Git repository.

 About Continue